reframejs/reframe/docs/getting-started.template.md

 !INLINE ../example/pages/TimePage.universal.js
 ~~~

-And the source code of view-source:http://localhost:3000/hello is:
+And the HTML code of view-source:http://localhost:3000/hello is:

 ~~~html
 <!DOCTYPE html>